ifiokjr/gelx/crates/gelx_cli/readme.md

 Ensure your Gel instance is running and accessible, as the CLI needs to connect to it to introspect the schema and query types.

+## Global Options

+- `--cwd <path>`: Specifies a working directory to run the command from.
+If provided, `gelx` will change to this directory before performing any operations.
+This is useful if you are invoking `gelx` from a directory different from your project's root.

 ## Usage

 The `gelx` CLI tool generates Rust code from `.edgeql` files located in your project.
 It reads configuration from your crate\'s `Cargo.toml` file, specifically under the `[package.metadata.gelx]` section.